fastlib/fCWT/README.md

 ====================================
 ![Stable version](https://img.shields.io/badge/version-2.0.0-blue) ![PyPI version](https://badge.fury.io/py/fcwt.svg)

 The fast Continuous Wavelet Transform (fCWT) is a highly optimized C++ library for very fast calculation of the CWT.

+---
+**fCWT has been featured on the January 2022 cover of NATURE Computational Science**.
+In this article, fCWT is compared against eight competitor algorithms, tested on noise resistance and validated on synthetic electroencephalography and in vivo extracellular local field potential data.

+Please cite our research paper using the sidebar button when using fCWT in your research project.
+> Arts, L.P.A., van den Broek, E.L.
+The fast continuous wavelet transformation (fCWT) for real-time, high-quality, noise-resistant time–frequency analysis. _Nat Comput Sci_ **2**, 47–58 (2022). https://doi.org/10.1038/s43588-021-00183-z

 UPDATE (12-01-2023)
 ===================